-Just like any other stock, investing in penny stocks involves buying into the ownership of a specific company through shares.
-Meaning that as the value of the company in question increases, so does your stock, and the vice versa is also true.
+Investing in penny stocks involves buying the ownership of a company through shares.
+Like any other stocks.
+Meaning that as the company’s value in question increases, so does your stock, and the vice versa is also true.

-The difference with penny shares is that they come with added risks due to their susceptibility to higher price swings as well as having less liquidity.
-They are also issued by unproven and highly speculative companies, making them riskier.
+The difference with penny shares is that they come with added risks.
+Due to their susceptibility to higher price swings as well as having less liquidity.
+They are also issued by unproven and speculative companies, making them riskier.

-There are plenty of companies that evolved into large brands, having started as penny stocks, which means that the growth of the company from which you purchase penny shares could generate significant earnings in the future.
+Some companies evolved into large brands, having started as penny stocks.
+Meaning that the growth of the company you buy the penny shares could generate earnings.

-Traders who invest in penny stocks earn profits through dividends or by selling them at a higher price than they initially bought the shares.
+Investors of penny stocks earn through dividends.
+Or by selling them at a higher price than they bought the shares first.

 How to Buy and Sell Penny Stocks

-The most common way through which investors buy or sell penny stocks is the penny stockbrokers.
-It is not possible to purchase shares from a company directly.
+The most common way investors buy or sell penny stocks is the penny stockbrokers.
+It is not possible to buy shares from a company.

 Here is where penny shares brokers come in handy.
-These brokers act as middlemen between the selling company and the investor buying the shares.
-Once you have purchased your ideal number of penny shares, you can trade them online through a desktop platform or a penny stock trading app.
+These brokers act as middlemen.
+Between the selling company and the investor buying the shares.
+Once you have bought your number of penny shares, you can trade them online.
+Through a desktop platform or a penny stock trading app.

 How to Trade Penny Stocks

 In most cases, penny shares come without regulations.
-As a result, selling and buying penny stocks is often subjected to scammers and manipulators.
-Therefore, traders need to exercise due diligence when investing or trading penny stocks.
+As a result, selling and buying penny stocks is often subjected to scammers.
+Thus, traders need to exercise due diligence when investing or trading penny stocks.